CodeFluent vs Sourcery

 Who should avoid Sourcery?

-• Skip this tool if free-tier limits are a blocker for your team.
+• Free-tier limits are a blocker for your automation needs

 Key decision factor